ATLS1300/PC06-Funcy-Animation/README.md

 # PC06-Funcy-Animation
+We're starting to move toward task-oriented programming--making code that uses almost entirely functions to execute a task.
+This will help us build toward Object Oriented Programming (OOP) which is the culmination of this course's learning goals.
+Scary, right? #hallowee!

 ### In this repo
 1. **img2gif.py** - Python turtle only works with .gif files.
 (Changing the extension or converting it in Adobe won't work.)
 To use this tool, download and place the file in the same folder as the image of choice.
 Read the code description carefully, and interact with the code in the command line console.
 2. **start_code.py** - Start code with commented sections to help your code organization.
 There are also some key changes to turtle!
 Including: <br>